1:18 Jaguar C-Type #18 24h Le Mans Winner 1953 Rolt/Hamilton #1006/1500 CMC M-195 - pre-owned

 - Detailed replica of the cooling system

-- Detailed laying of oil and fuel lines
+- Detailed routing of oil and fuel lines

-- Driver's door with authentically reproduced hinges for opening
+- Driver's door with authentically replicated hinges for opening

-- Cockpit with leather-covered driver and passenger seats
+- Cockpit with leather-covered driver's and passenger's seat

-- Perfectly designed spoked wheels with hand-drawn and nippled stainless steel wire spokes
+- Perfectly designed spoke wheels with hand-laced and nippled stainless steel wire spokes

-- Screwable wheel center locks with authentic right/left thread
+- Screwable wheel center locks with authentic right/left threads

 - Brilliant paintwork in original color

-- Positioning of start number 18 using pad printing
+- Positioning of start number 18 using tampon printing process

 Technical data of the original vehicle

-- Racing car built on a tubular space frame
+- Race car built on a space frame chassis

 - Body made of thin aluminum sheet

-- Six-cylinder in-line engine with 3.4 litres displacement
+- Six-cylinder in-line engine with 3.4 liter displacement

 - 2 valves per cylinder, controlled by two overhead camshafts